Pathways to Steiner/Waldorf teaching

 The pathway to teaching, whether it be for Early Childhood or the Primary years begins with a Bachelor of Education or a Masters of Teaching degree and your state’s teaching registration.

 The Advanced Diploma of Rudolf Steiner Education, (Course code 10825NAT, CRICOS code 107755A) provides an essential and critical pre-requisite pathway to a university Bachelor of Education.
-This qualifies graduates to teach in both Steiner schools and mainstream Australian schools.
-There is a dire shortage of Steiner trained teachers in Australia: Steiner schools place the highest priority on employing teachers who have attained this qualification.
+This qualifies graduates to teach in both Steiner schools and mainstream Australian schools and Early Childhood settings.
+There is currently a shortage of mainstream and Steiner-trained teachers in Australia.

+Steiner schools place the highest priority on employing teachers who have attained this Advanced Diploma.
 We have a Memorandum of Understanding with schools around Australia which states “It is the employment practice of this school that wherever possible we only employ suitable teachers with accredited Steiner Teacher Training.”

 The Advanced Diploma of Rudolf Steiner Education is endorsed by the peak body representing industry (Steiner Schools), Steiner Education Australia.

 Graduates of the Advanced Diploma of Rudolf Steiner Education can complete a Bachelor of Education (Primary) through one of our partner universities or a university of their choice.
 The Advanced Diploma must be completed first before completing the Bachelor of Education.
 Details of our Pathway partners are below:

 Our relationship with Charles Darwin University extends back to 2010.

 Their Bachelor of Education courses can be studied on-line or on their Darwin campus in the Northern Territory.